European Qualifiers: How the play-offs are shaping up | European Qualifiers

 LEAGUE C

 Among group winners, Türkiye have already booked their place in the finals while Greece and Kazakhstan could still qualify.
-That means between one and three League C runners-up will contest the play-offs alongside Georgia and, subject to whether or not they qualify automatically, Greece and Kazakhstan.
+That means between one and three League C runners-up will contest the play-offs alongside Georgia and, subject to whether or not they qualify automatically, Greece and Kazakhstan, with Luxembourg guaranteed to take one of these spots.

 LEAGUE B

 Among group winners, Scotland have already booked their place in the finals, Israel and Serbia could still qualify, while Bosnia and Herzegovina are out of contention.
-That means between one and three League B runners-up will contest the play-offs.
+That means between one and three League B runners-up will contest the play-offs, with Finland guaranteed such a spot.
 Should League A have more than one slot vacant (the first is reserved for Estonia), one or more League B runners-up/third-ranked teams could qualify for the play-offs.

 LEAGUE A